redis/ioredis/README.md

 });
 ```

-Another useful example of a reply transformer is one that changes `hgetall` to return array of arrays instead of objects which avoids a unwanted conversation of hash keys to strings when dealing with binary hash keys:
+Another useful example of a reply transformer is one that changes `hgetall` to return array of arrays instead of objects which avoids an unwanted conversation of hash keys to strings when dealing with binary hash keys:

 ```javascript
 Redis.Command.setReplyTransformer("hgetall", (result) => {